keithalewis/papers/ia.md

 # Interview Advice

-I've been teaching Mathematical Finance for over a decade and I always have students ask for advice on how to be successful when interviewing for a job.
+I've been teaching Mathematical Finance for over a decade and always have students ask for advice on how to be successful when interviewing for a job.